Commonwealth Games 2022: How to Tune Into All the Major Events From Australia

-It seems like the Olympics only just happened (they did), and now it’s already time for the next big sporting event.
-If you’re ready to cheer on some of Australia’s best athletes, we’ve broken down everything you need to know about the Commonwealth games in 2022.
+It seems like the Olympics only just happened (they did), and now we’re into the next big sporting event.
+If you’re ready to cheer on some of Australia’s best athletes, we’ve broken down everything you need to know about the Commonwealth Games in 2022.

+Australia is already off to a flying start with 22 gold medals at the end of Day 3.

 Birmingham 2022 Commonwealth Games